 - a.
-Typical example is the simultaneous integrated boost technique. - reduced number of fractions compared to b.
-In general the overall length of treatment time equals to or is less than applied under conventional fractionation schedule.
-Usually it is - c.
+Typical example is the simultaneous integrated boost technique. - b.
+In general the overall length of treatment time equals to or is less than applied under the conventional fractionation schedule. - c.
 See the definition of hyper-fractionation - d.
 See the definition of accelerated fractionation